netanelgilad/angular-async-module/README.md

     });
 });
 </pre>
-As you can see you can define your injectables before the module has been instantiated, or afterwards ofcourse. :)
+As you can see you can define your injectables before the module has been instantiated, or afterwards of course. :)
 Enjoy.